Knuxfan24/KnuxLib/README.md

 - [Wayforward Engine Collision (.clb)](KnuxLib/Engines/Wayforward/Collision.cs).
 Reads and writes fine, but Seven Sirens has a massive chunk of Unknown Data added on to the end that is completely alien to me and needs to be properly reverse engineered.
 Also has a (potentially temporary) OBJ exporter and Assimp importer.

+- [Wayforward Engine Mesh (.wf3d/.gpu)](KnuxLib/Engines/Wayforward/Mesh.cs) and the chunks that make them up.
+This code currently reads MOST of the data (although a lot of chunks have unknown bits that I am yet to successfully read), but a lot of the data is a mystery.
+This format also currently lacks any form of Save, Export (I have been able to export OBJs, but the code to do it was a total hack) or Import function.

 - [World Adventure Wii Engine Path Spline (.path.dat)](KnuxLib/Engines/WorldAdventureWii/PathSpline.cs).
 Only has reading and writing with a lot of unknowns.
 Completely lacking an Import or Export (other than generic JSON serialisation) function.

 - [World Adventure Wii Engine Stage Entity Table (.set)](KnuxLib/Engines/WorldAdventureWii/StageEntityTable.cs).
 Entirely functional besides a lack of proper object parameters names and types, the HSON template sheet I've created only reads things as either a uint or a float, so if something is actually a different data type it won't be parsed correctly.